oztexan/ProcessCSVFiles/README.md

  ```

 ## Run
- In browser go to `http://localhost:8000`.
+ In a browser visit `http://localhost:8000`.

  The UI is very basic.
+Two buttons
+ - "Start/Stop Watching"
-Two buttons "Start/Stop Watching" and "Toggle View"
+ - "Toggle View"

  Click "Start Watching" to begin processing files in the "file_bucket" subdirectory.

  Add new files to the file_bucket to watch behaviour.

- Click "Toggle View" to see a list of the processed trades.
-Trades associated with deprecated files are filtered out
+ Click "Toggle View" to switch between processed files and processed trades.

+ Note: Trades associated with deprecated files are filtered out

 ## Assumptions & Limitations